kai101/wallet.test/README.md

 ## Mysql ##

-3 Main table which can be found inside migration folder [migrations](./database/migrations/).
+3 main tables can be found inside migration folder [migrations](./database/migrations/).

 ``email`` on user table is unique indexed for fast searching base on user email on public api and admin api.